Description of the HTTP API

 Encoding of strings in JSON objects

-General restrictions of data transmission
+General restrictions on data transmission

-Symbols complying with RFC 1945 can be used in any other part of the request (either in the headers or in the body).
+Characters complying with RFC 1945 can be used in any other part of the request (either in the headers or in the body).

 2. User authentication and authorization

 2.1.
-Via specifying login and password (SCS)
+By specifying login and password (SCS)

 User authentication and authorization commands: